temporalio/documentation/docs/server/elasticsearch-setup.md

 ---
-id: server-elasticsearch-setup
+id: elasticsearch-setup
 title: Set up Elasticsearch for the Temporal Server
 sidebar_label: Set up Elasticsearch
 ---

 ## Overview

-You can integrate [Elasticsearch](https://www.elastic.co/elasticsearch/) with the Temporal Server to enhance [Workflow search](/docs/server-workflow-search) functionality.
+You can integrate [Elasticsearch](https://www.elastic.co/elasticsearch/) with the Temporal Server to enhance [Workflow search](/docs/server/workflow-search) functionality.
-The [Server versions and dependencies](/docs/server-versions-and-dependencies/#workflow-search) page describes which versions require the use of Kafka, and which ones do not.
+The [Server versions and dependencies](/docs/server/versions-and-dependencies/#workflow-search) page describes which versions require the use of Kafka, and which ones do not.

 Integration with Elasticsearch is defined in the Server configuration files.
 If you are not using Kafka, all you need to do is edit the `persistence` section.